About the program

 Specialization Program Goals

-The overarching concept of specializing in disabilities is a theoretical and practical connection between social, medical, and functional aspects and their application in intervention, treatment, and rehabilitation with people with disabilities and their families.
-The mandatory courses of the specialization program allow to develop a broad multi-professional view for the purpose of assessing the needs of people with disabilities with an emphasis on mental health and developing interventions.
+The overarching concept of this specialization is a theoretical and practical association between social, medical, and functional aspects and their application in intervention, treatment, and rehabilitation with people with disabilities and their families.
+The specialization program is aimed to developing a broad view for the purpose of assessing the needs of people with disabilities with an emphasis on mental health and developing interventions.

 Eligibility

-The program is offered to occupational therapists with a Bachelor’s degree, who are interested in pursuing a Master’s degree in either a research track (with a final Bachelor’s degree grade of 89 or higher) or non-research track (with a final grade of 85 or higher).
+The specialization is intended to occupational therapists with a Bachelor’s degree, who are interested in pursuing a Master’s degree with a focus on Disabilities, in either a Research track (with a final Bachelor’s degree grade of 89 or higher) or Non-research track (with a final grade of 85 or higher).

 Program structure and duration

 The specializing in Disabilities, Rehabilitation and Mental Health is part of the master’s degree program in Occupational Therapy.
-The students in the program are required to meet the requirements of the master’s degree (according to their track) and are also required to study the compulsory and elective courses of the Specialization program.
-The study duration of the master’s program is 2 years (usually one day a week).
+The students in the program are required to meet the requirements of the master’s degree (according to their track) as well as to study the compulsory and elective courses of the Specialization program.
+The study duration of the master’s program is 2 years.

 In the non-research track -